Karen Hille Phillips Regency Advancement Award

-Application for an award shall be initiated by faculty members in close consultation with their chair or dean.
-Completed applications are to be delivered electronically to the office of the dean of the division or school.
-An application consists of a title, a 250-word abstract, a one-page description of the project, a proposed budget, a time-line, and a current curriculum vitae.
+Application for an award shall be initiated by faculty members in close consultation with their college dean.
+Completed applications are to be delivered electronically to the office of the college dean.
+An application consists of a title, a 250-word abstract, a one-page description of the project, a proposed budget, a time-line, and a current curriculum

-- Each dean is asked to rank the applications within the division or school.
+- Each dean is asked to rank the applications within the college.
 Each dean may receive counsel from his or her faculty members on the merits of each proposal.

-- The Provost shall review all applications and determine the awards, and may receive counsel from the deans and faculty.
+- The Provost shall review all applications and determine the awards.
+The Provost may receive counsel from the deans and faculty.

 - The members of the Academic Affairs Committee of the Board of Regents will be appraised of the awards at its meeting that follows the announcement of the awards.

-- Award recipients shall provide to their deans and the Provost a full report within 90 days of the conclusion of their projects.
-An itemized budget report of expenditures must be included in your final report.
-Faculty members are responsible for tracking their expenses throughout the year.
+- Award recipients shall provide to their college deans and the Provost a full report upon conclusion of their projects.
+The report shall include an itemization of expenditures.

 Project Budget Guidelines

 The following guidelines outline allowable and unallowable expenses as well as procedures for purchasing and reimbursement requests.
 It is expected that your award be utilized within the established timeline set forth in your award letter.
 Additionally, expenses should strictly adhere to your approved budget, as outlined in your proposal.
 As per the university’s accounting standards (GAAP: Generally Accepted Accounting Principles), carry forward of funds from one fiscal year to the next or extension of funds beyond the award period are not allowed.